MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/multi-tier-app-disaster-recovery-content.md

 This architecture uses Traffic Manager because it's light weight.
 The failover timing is sufficient for illustrative purposes.

-![Architecture overview of a highly resilient multitier web application][architecture]
+![Diagram showing the architecture overview of a highly resilient multitier web application.][architecture]

 - Distribute the VMs in each tier across two availability zones in regions that support zones.
 In other regions, deploy the VMs in each tier within one availability set.
 - The database tier can be configured to use Always On availability groups.
 With this SQL Server configuration, one primary database within a cluster is configured with up to eight secondary databases.
 If an issue occurs with the primary database, the cluster fails over to one of the secondary databases, allowing the application to remain available.
 For more information, see [Overview of Always On availability groups for SQL Server][docs-sql-always-on].